-While there is no mandatory regulation of letting agents and landlords, there are nearly 150 pieces of law affecting tenancies.
+While there is currently no mandatory regulation of letting agents and landlords, there are nearly 150 pieces of law affecting tenancies.
 We are proud to be members of ARLA Propertymark, voluntarily adhering to a nationally recognised code of practice, enabling us to give you a more complete service and greater peace of mind.
 We can help you to meet all the legal requirements necessary to let out your property, so you can sit back knowing your investment is in safe hands.

 Landlords are legally responsible for the gas safety of their properties.
 The Gas Safety (Installation and Use) Regulations 1998 outlines what landlords must do to ensure gas appliances, fittings and flues provided for tenants are safe.
 Landlords must arrange an annual gas safety check on every gas appliance and flue by a registered Gas Safe engineer.
 When the Gas Safe registered engineer has completed the safety check they will provide a Gas Safety record.
+We can make this hassle free for you by reminding you when the gas safety check is due, and organising it for you for just £60 (£50 + VAT).

 Carbon Monoxide and Smoke Alarms